 Life has taught me resilience and perseverance.
 I have life experiences beyond my years and these have taught me much.
-From living in poverty, to being a victim of crime myself, I was inspired to study law as a direct consequence of the challenges I faced when I was younger.
 Being able to make society a fairer place, and help others, through my study and practise of law, is my motivation and hope.

 No one in my family has ever studied at university, therefore, when I accepted my offer to study law at the University of Edinburgh, I did not really know what to expect.
 I felt a wave of emotions.
 I felt excited about starting a new chapter of my life, but was also worried that I would not fit in with other students coming from more affluent backgrounds and more-advantaged secondary schools.
 However, the Lawscot Foundation made all of these worries disappear.